Questions & Algorithm:

 Once you have successfully configured your question, click the Next button to proceed:

-Note: If you have set your Matching Logic to "No question logic" you can click the Finish button to create your new question.
+Note: If you have created a Personal Development or have set your Matching Logic to "No question logic" you can click the Finish button to create your question!

 3. Setting the Match Strength: